Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20191210: The builtin T0, T1, T2, ... commands have been removed.
+The
+extruder activate_gcode and deactivate_gcode config options have been removed.
+If these commands (and scripts) are needed then define individual [gcode_macro T0] style macros that call the ACTIVATE_EXTRUDER command.

 20191210: Support for the M206 command has been removed.
 Replace with calls to SET_GCODE_OFFSET.
 If support for M206 is needed, add a [gcode_macro M206] config section that calls SET_GCODE_OFFSET.
 (For